liamculligan/world-well-being-explorer/Codebook.md

 	* North Cyprus, Kosovo, Somaliland region, Palestinian Territories, South Sudan <br>
 * Continents and regions, as defined by the World Bank Development Indicators, have been determined using the R package 'countrycode' <br>
 * A rank for each variable considered has been calculated
+* Simplify polygon geomotery using the gSimplify function from the rgeos package, which implements the Douglas-Peuker algorithm

 #Variables